Kchurch29/Capstone-Diabetes-Readmission-/README.md

 # <B>Distribution of Variables<B>

 &ensp; A Q-Q Plot shows the the distribution of the numeric variables.
 It does so by plotting the quantiles of a normal distribion with the quanitiles of the numeric variables.
-The blue line on the graphs show perfect distribution with the actual values being in black.
-The closer the black line is to the blue the more perfect the distribution.

 The “num_lab_procedure” variable was not transformed, and the QQ-plot shows the distribution:

 ![image](https://user-images.githubusercontent.com/87247651/126400331-d236fe01-f33f-4a2b-94ec-545db1902eb7.png)